jackjliew/ai-openscale/tutorial-adv.md

   ![New Notebook Form](images/new_notebook_name.png)

-- Then click the **Choose file** button, and select the "German Credit Risk - model" that you downloaded:
+- Then click the **Choose file** button, and select the "Watson OpenScale and Watson ML engine.ipynb" notebook file that you downloaded:

   ![New Notebook Form](images/new_notebook_name2a.png)